AlessandroTambellini/ica0002/backup_restore.md

     The data should now be restored.
 To check it type:

     1. `influx`
-    2. `show databases` and telegraf should be in the list
+    2. `show databases;` and telegraf should be in the list
+    3. `use telegraf;`
-    3. `show measurements` and check syslog is there
+    4. `show measurements;` and check syslog is there
+    5. You can also select few elements from syslog to verify it's not empty:
+       `select * from syslog order by time desc limit 10;`